About the branch

 The Campaign for Real Ale is a voluntary organisation consisting of over 192,000 ordinary people, run by an unpaid, elected national executive and backed by a small core of professional executives.
 It speaks for people everywhere by fighting to save pubs and breweries from closure, attempting to improve quality and choice, and trying to ensure pub standards are raised.

 As a member you can have your say about the issues which affect you.
 You can stand for election to office, attend the annual conference to speak and vote, and help organise local campaigns.
 You can help select pubs for the Good Beer Guide, help out at beer festivals and, above all, enjoy many excellent regular social activities.

 You can receive big discounts on the Good Beer Guide and other CAMRA books and products, free or reduced price admission to CAMRA beer festivals, plus the What's Brewing newspaper, delivered to your door each month.
 All new members receive the Member's Handbook as soon as they are registered.

-Click the link in the main menu to visit the CAMRA website for more information.
+Click here to visit the National CAMRA website for more information.